HOn2½ Box Cabs - "The Twins"

 NOTE:Click on picture to enlarge.
 Click back button on your browser to return to this page.

-amongst the model railroading community.
-The idea of building a four axle boxcab in HOn2½ the fact I was interested in On2½.
+model railroading community.
+The idea of building a four axle boxcab in HOn2½ came around from being interested in On2½.
+I built two On2½

-I built two On2½ boxcabs using a set of DD40 trucks.
-After I decided to just stick with HO and start building a layout that contained
+boxcabs using a set of HO scale DD40 trucks.
+After I decided to just stick with HO and start building a layout that contained three gauges,

-three gauges, Standard gauge, HOn3, and HOn2½.
-The HOn2½ will be the quarry line that I have started to build the quarry line.
+Standard gauge, HOn3, and HOn2½.
+The HOn2½ will be the quarry line that I have started to build.
+Needing something to power those dump

-Needing something to power those dump cars brought up this design for motive power.
+cars brought up this design for motive power.

 I started by purchasing an "N" sale DD40 from E-bay.